musicmaster81/My_Project_Portfolio/README.md

 - Update links in another pivotal workbook to reflect accurate days
 - Run a batch file that uploads required documents to the cloud

-### To reiterate, this is an example of what I have been able to accomplish using my skills as an aspiring Data Scientist to bring value to my organization by saving roughly 158hrs of work each year.
+### To reiterate, this is an example of what I have been able to accomplish using my skills as an aspiring Data Scientist and Python developer to bring value to my organization by saving roughly 158hrs of work each year.

 ## 4. [Traffic Analysis for I-94](https://github.com/musicmaster81/Traffic_Indicators_Project/blob/main/Traffic%20Indicators%20Project.py)
 #### For this project, we wish to analyze traffic volume for a section of the I-94 expressway in Minnesota between Minneapolis and Saint Paul.
 Some of the questions that we wish to answer are: